 One of Burlington's earliest inhabitants, Ethan Allen, was a charismatic backwoodsman-turned-statesman originally from Connecticut.
-In capturing Fort Ticonderoga during the Revolutionary War, and as the leader of the Green Mountain Boys, he secured his position as a folk hero and founder of Vermont.
+In capturing Fort Ticonderoga during the Revolutionary War, and as the leader of the Green Mountain Boys militia, he secured his position as a folk hero and founder of Vermont.

 A man of many talents, Allen was also a philosopher and Deist, publishing Reason the Only Oracle of Man.
-Interestingly, Ethan Allen's brother Ira was founder of the University of Vermont in 1791.
+Interestingly, Ethan Allen's brother Ira was the founder of the University of Vermont in 1791.

-Visitors to the homestead can enjoy a wander through the 18th-century home, interesting exhibits and access to the beautiful grounds.
+Visitors to the homestead can enjoy a wander through the faithfully restored 18th-century home, see some interesting exhibits and access the beautiful grounds.
 The house itself is a small frame house built in the Cape Cod style, and for many years existed in complete obscurity.